 Speed Restrictions

-• Except for safe take-offs and landings, you must also operate at slow-no-wake when within 200 feet of a lake, bay, or reservoir shoreline.
+- Except for safe take-offs and landings, you must also operate at slow no-wake speed within 200 feet of a lake, bay, or reservoir shoreline.

-• State law also requires a maximum slow-no-wake speed within 200 feet of a swimmer, surfer, shoreline angler, diving flag, or location where people are working at the water level.
-That limit also applies within 200 feet of a dock, launch ramp, marina or moorage, floating home or boathouse, pier, or swim float.
+- State law also requires a maximum slow-no-wake speed within 200 feet of a swimmer, surfer, shoreline angler, diving flag, or location with people working at the water level.
+That speed limit also applies within 200 feet of a dock, launch ramp, marina or moorage, floating home or boathouse, pier, or swim float.

-• You may not operate a personal watercraft within 200 feet directly behind a water skier, wakeboard, tube, or similar towed device.
+- You may not operate a personal watercraft within 200 feet behind a water skier, wakeboard, tube, or similar towed device.

 Operators should reduce speed while heading out or returning to shore to reduce noise.
 Some personal watercraft owners have modified their exhaust systems, resulting in increased noise.
 This annoys fellow boaters, and the increased noise may keep you from hearing horn signals or approaching boats.
 Citations will be issued when noise exceeds 90 dBA on a personal watercraft manufactured before January 1, 1993, and 88 dBA on personal watercraft built after January 1, 1993.
 In addition, personal watercraft must be mechanically muffled.
 Please operate your craft with consideration for others by avoiding swim areas and shoreline residences.
 Required and Recommended Equipment Under Oregon law, each person on a personal watercraft must wear a U.S. Coast Guard-approved Type I, II, or III personal flotation device (PFD).
 A ski-type PFD is desirable due to its high impact rating.
 An engine shut-off lanyard, if equipped by the manufacturer, must be attached to the person operating the boat, to their clothing, or to their PFD.